 We can say thank you to China

-It's the day we get to say, xiexie (thank you) for the wonderful stuff China has brought us.
+It's the day we get to say "xiexie" (thank you) for the wonderful stuff China has brought us.
 Like spaghetti?
 It came from Italy, but the noodles (the critical part) originated in China.
 We can thank China for inventing paper.
 Who could live without it?
-Like Earl Grey tea?
+Plus, do you like Earl Grey tea?
 Captain Picard did.
 Despite the name, the tea originated in the Chinese Imperial court.
-Xiexie, China!
+Think about all that during Chinese Language Day.

-In the United States we speak one language.
-Even with one we don't always understand each other — right y'all?
-China can claim 11 languages—lumping together related ones—with Mandarin as the national language.
+China can claim 11 languages — lumping together related ones — with Mandarin as the national language.
 Adding to that, the Chinese speak more than 1,500 different dialects.
-You gotta be pretty smart to keep up with it all.

 The stars speak Chinese

 Chinese movie stars rock, and they speak Chinese.
 Jackie Chan is arguably the world's funniest stuntman and Jet Li is the world's most famous martial artist.
 Michelle Yeoh was a gorgeous and deadly Bond girl.
-Zhang Ziyi has starred in some of the world's greatest movies.
+Zhang Ziyi has starred in some great films.
 The facts bear the truth: some of the world's coolest people speak Chinese.